-In the course of the SGA3, the role of the Coordinator of the HBP will be taken over by the EBRAINS AISBL, a member of the Consortium and a Legal Entity created with the objective of coordinating the HBP and managing an enduring European scientific research infrastructure.
+The EBRAINS AISBL (Partner name: EBRAINS) replaces the EPFL in the role of the Coordinator of the HBP with effect 1 March 2021, as per FPA Amendment 10.
+The EBRAINS AISBL is a member of the Consortium and a Legal Entity created with the objective of coordinating the HBP and managing an enduring European scientific research infrastructure.